spotify/postgresql-metrics/README.md

 statistics functions and views.

 You need to provide administrator user to the *prepare-db* call, which the tool is kind enough to ask.
-You don't need to provide credentials, if you are running the *prepare-db* with a local user that is configured to be trusted locally by the PostgreSQL cluster (in *pg_hba.conf*), and is a super user, like the default *postgres* user created by some distribution
+You don't need to provide credentials if you are running the *prepare-db* with a local user that is configured to be trusted locally by the PostgreSQL cluster (in *pg_hba.conf*), and is a super user, like the default *postgres* user created by some distribution